 Men and women are treated equally in business, although senior executive positions are still dominated by men.

 A handshake is the usual greeting between men.
 Placing one's right hand on one's chest after shaking hands marks a sign of respect.
 If greeting a woman, wait for her to extend her hand first.
 More devout Muslim women may not be comfortable shaking hands with men, and while dress may be an indicator, there is no easy way to gauge this beforehand.
-The best practice is to allow female business associates to offer their hands first.
+The best practice is to allow female business associates to offer their hand first.

 Business culture in the UAE